 Leslie Kasperowicz is an insurance educator and content creation professional with nearly two decades of experience first directly in the insurance industry at Farmers Insurance and then as a writer, researcher, and educator for insurance shoppers writing for sites like ExpertInsuranceReviews.com and InsuranceHotline.com and managing content, now at Insurance.com.

-Why you should trust Insure.com
+Why you can trust Insure.com

+Travelers’ home insurance rates are much higher than the national average and higher than other companies in our ranking by a wide margin.
 Overall, however, it’s a solid choice for home insurance, with an excellent A++ financial rating from AM Best.

 AM Best's Financial Strength Rating is an independent opinion of an insurer's financial strength and ability to meet its ongoing insurance policy and contract obligations.

-Travelers rates are much higher than other companies and well above the national average of $2,433 a year.
+Travelers rates are much higher than other companies and well above the national average of $2,604 a year.
 Rates vary widely by location, but on a national level, Travelers is expensive.

 Travelers is made up of two companies; one was founded in Saint Paul, Minnesota as St. Paul Fire & Marine Insurance Co in 1853.
 In 1863 The Travelers Insurance Company was founded in Hartford, Connecticut, and the two companies merged in 2004.
 The company officially took the Travelers name in 2007.

 Travelers.
 “Homeowners insurance.”
-Accessed December 2022.
+Accessed January 2024.

 Travelers.
 “Home insurance discounts & savings.”
-Accessed December 2022.
+Accessed January 2024.

 J.D.
 Power.
-“2022 U.S. Property Claims Satisfaction Study.”
-Accessed December 2022.
+“2023 U.S. Property Claims Satisfaction Study.”
+Accessed January 2024.

 J.D.
 Power.
-“2022 U.S. Home Insurance Study.”
-Accessed December 2022.
+“2023 U.S. Home Insurance Study.”
+Accessed January 2024.

-They also were given the statement “I trust my insurance company” and asked if they strongly agreed, agreed, disagreed or strongly disagreed with the statement.
+Finally, respondents were given the statement “I trust my insurance company” and asked if they strongly agreed, agreed, disagreed or strongly disagreed with the statement.
 The percentage of those who said they agreed or strongly agreed is presented in the results.